guannan-yang/PLSKO/README.md

 # PLSKO
-Package (in preparation) and source codes used in paper: `PLSKO: a robust knockoff generator to control false discovery rate in omics variable selection'
+Package and source codes used in paper: `PLSKO: a robust knockoff generator to control false discovery rate in omics variable selection'

 # Knockoff Steps and Functions Pipeline